daddel80/notepadpp-multireplace/FORMULA-SUPPORT.md

 - **PARAMS** is a comma-separated list of `name` or `name: TYPE`. `TYPE` is `T` (scalar, the default) or `S` (string), uppercase.
 - **RETURN** is optional.
 Same letters — `T` (default) or `S`.

-Body normalisation: write `return EXPR;` naturally; the loader rewrites it to ExprTk's native `return [EXPR];` form before compilation.
-Users who prefer the bracketed form can write it directly.

 Examples covering all four parameter / return shapes: